waylonggggg/tp/docs/DeveloperGuide.md

        Expected: The app should start with an empty data when launched.
 Upon any action with storage (e.g. adding a student), a new data file should be created.
     4. Test case: Corrupt the data file with an extra parameter.
        Open the `addressbook.json` file in a text editor and add `    "name" : "Alice Paul",` in the third line.
        Expected: The app should start with the sample data when launched.
-However, the first person's name is `Alice Paul` instead of `Alex Yeoh`.
+However, the first student's name is `Alice Paul` instead of `Alex Yeoh`.
     5. Test case: Corrupt the data file with an invalid parameter.
        Open the `addressbook.json` file in a text editor and edit `    "name" : "Alex Yeoh",` to `    "name" : "Alex !!!",` in the third line.
        Expected: The app should start with an empty data when launched.
 Upon any action with storage (e.g. adding a student), a new data file should be created.